briis/renoweb/README.md

 1. Go to *Settings* | *Devices & Services
 2. Click on *RenoWeb Garbage Collection*
 3. Click on the 3 dots to the right of each address you installed, and click *Delete*
-* **SKIP the next 3 steps, while the system is in Beta**
-4. Now go to *HACS* and then click on *Integrations*
-5. Find *RenoWeb Garbage Collection* and click on it.
-6. You should now see the Integration description.
-In the upper right corder, click on the 3 dots, and then *Remove*
-7. All is now removed, and it is recommended to restart Home Assistant

 #### Add RenoWeb V2.0 to your system
 * **This only applies while we are running the Beta, after that just you the normal Installation/Upgrade procedures**